hlesey/website/docs/intro.md

 # Course Portfolio

-Welcome to **KubeTrain Academy's** comprehensive Kubernetes training program.
+Welcome to our comprehensive Kubernetes training program.

 ## Our Training Courses